 What You Can Expect at Your Initial Consultation

-Your initial consultation is the most important hour you’ll spend with attorneys Grace Chisholm or Stephanie Aretz.
+Your initial consultation is the most important hour you’ll spend with attorney Stephanie Aretz.
 At this first meeting, we will discuss your immigration matter with you and will answer all your questions, based upon the information you are able to provide to us.
-Once we are able to review the facts and issues of your case, we will discuss how Aretz & Chisholm the process and costs involved.
-If Aretz & Chisholm Immigration is available to assist you in your immigration matter, we will prepare an engagement agreement describing the work that will be performed on your behalf as well as the fees and costs associated with your case.
+Once we are able to review the facts and issues of your case, we will discuss how Aretz & Company the process and costs involved.
+If Aretz & Company Immigration is available to assist you in your immigration matter, we will prepare an engagement agreement describing the work that will be performed on your behalf as well as the fees and costs associated with your case.

 Do I Need An Attorney to Help Me?